berayboztepe/Binary_Classification/README.md

 ![](img/RMS-50/acc%20and%20losstotal%20for%20precision.PNG)

-Total test accuracy is almost 0.96 which is very good and the loss is 0.24.
+Total test accuracy is almost 0.96 which is very good, and the loss is 0.24.
 Let's see the model with 70 epochs.

 ![](img/RMS-50/Final/conf%20matrix%20for%20the%20last%20rms%20model.PNG)